Trelel129/tatrelel/README.md

 You can start editing the page by modifying `src/pages/surga.page.tsx`.
 The page auto-updates as you edit the file.

+This project uses:
-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+- [`react-typography`](https://mui.com/material-ui/react-typography/) to automatically optimize and load Inter, a custom Google Font.
+- static asset database from [`asset-repo`](https://github.com/Trelel129/asset)

 ## Learn More